Are you looking at moving money out of South Africa?

 How Much Money Can I Move Overseas?

-If you are South African, aged 18 or over, and have not completed tax emigration, you are entitled to transfer up to R1 million every calendar year outside of the country without a tax clearance.
+If you are South African, aged 18 or over, and have not completed tax emigration, you are entitled to transfer up to R1 million every calendar year outside of the country without a tax clearance (this has now changed to be called an AIT – an approved international transfer).
 This can be sent to different countries or accounts, or be used to buy goods overseas, as long as the total over the year does not exceed R1 million.

 This is often referred to as your Single Discretionary Allowance (SDA).